la-mcnamara/samplers/ReadMe.md

 <li>fits random forest model for the multiclass problem of predicting which of 3 iris species is represented by the data

 The data is sourced from: https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/d546eaee765268bf2f487608c537c05e22e4b221/iris.csv

+## ParameterTuning_Hyperopt.ipynb
+This notebook will study using hyperopt and Bayesian optimization to do hyperparameter tuning.